 Independent Scientist Award (K02): To enhance the research capability of promising individuals in the formative stages of their careers of independent research in the sciences related to heart, lung, and blood diseases; blood resources; and sleep disorders.

 Research Career Development Award (K04): To foster the development of young scientists with outstanding research potential for careers of independent research in the sciences related to heart, lung, and blood diseases and blood resources.
 New grants are no longer awarded.

 Research Career Award (K06): To assist institutions in supporting established investigators of high competency for the duration of their careers.
 New grants are no longer awarded.

 Clinical Investigator Development Award (K08): To provide an opportunity for clinically trained physicians to develop research skills and gain experience in advanced research methods and experimental approaches in basic and applied sciences relevant to cardiovascular, pulmonary, and hematological diseases.
-This award was developed to encourage clinical investigators to engage in research in specific areas designated by the Institute.

-Research Career Development Program in Vascular Medicine (K12): To promote comprehensive clinical research training for physicans wanting to specialize in vascular medicine.
+Research Career Development Program in Vascular Medicine (K12): To promote comprehensive clinical research training for physicians wanting to specialize in vascular medicine.
 The goal is to prepare clinicians for academic roles in mentoring and leadership in clinical research in vascular medicine.